andrelandgraf/openimg/packages/bun/README.md

 # openimg-bun

 openimg-bun is available as a standalone package in case you only want to use the server-side utilities for Bun.
-However, for most use cases, you probably want to install `openimg` instead of `openimg-node`.
+However, for most use cases, you probably want to install `openimg` instead of `openimg-bun`.